kn04nd/Download-CSV-With-Semicolon/README.md

 7. Go back to your spreadsheet browser tab and check te box:
 ![](https://i.imgur.com/AooPMwb.png)

 8. Done!
-After refreshing one your current browser tab, Now, every time that you use this specific spreadsheet, will be showing the button in "Extensions" MENU to use the app scripts to download CSV:
+After refreshing once your current browser tab, Now, every time that you use this specific spreadsheet, will be showing the button in "Extensions" MENU to use the app scripts to download CSV:
 ![](https://i.imgur.com/Xx6PZQP.png)

 ## How to Use